 Now, over a century after its disappearance, comes the renaissance – Vin de Constance – made in the style of the old Constantia, from vineyards which once produced this legendary wine.

 Since being introduced in 1986, Vin de Constance has consistently appeared in lists of the world’s top wines.
-The 2007 vintage was recently awarded 97 points by Neal Martin of Robert Parker’s Wine Advocate, making it the first South African wine to ever make the Top 10 list.
+The 2009 vintage was recently awarded 95 points by Wine Spectator and made their Top 10 Wine List in 2015, making it the first South African wine to ever make the Top 10 list.
 The soon to be released 2012 vintage has been ear marked by Decanter as ‘one of the best yet’ and received 97 points.